igorkulman/ChangeMenuBarColor/README.md

   <a href="https://www.buymeacoffee.com/igorkulman" target="_blank"><img height="21" src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee"></a>
 </p>

-Simple utility to change macOS Big Sur menu bar color by appending a colored rectangle to a wallpaper image.
+Simple utility to change macOS Big Sur menu bar color by appending a solid color or gradient rectangle to a wallpaper image.

 ## Motivation

 Big Sur changed the way the menu bar is displayed.
 It now adopts the color of the wallpaper, which may not always be what you would like.
-This utility allows you to specify the color of the menu bar you want to use.
+This utility allows you to specify the solid color or gradient of the menu bar you want to use.

 ### Example